 In the California Water Plan, DWR (2013) describes conjunctive use as follows: "Conjunctive management or conjunctive use refers to the coordinated and planned use and management of both surface water and groundwater resources to maximize the availability and reliability of water supplies in a region to meet various management objectives.
 Surface water and groundwater resources typically differ significantly in their availability, quality, management needs, and development and use costs.
-Managing both resources together, rather than in isolation, allows water management thus involves the efficient use of both resources through the planned and managed operation of a groundwater basin and a surface water storage system combined through a coordinated conveyance infrastructure."
+Managing both resources together, rather than in isolation, allows water managers to use the advantages of both resources for maximum benefit.
+Conjunctive management thus involves the efficient use of both resources through the planned and managed operation of a groundwater basin and a surface water storage system combined through a coordinated conveyance infrastructure."